cyrildewit/eloquent-viewable/README.md

 // Get the total number of views
 $post->getViews();

-// Get the total number of views between the given date range
+// Get the total number of views since the given date
 $post->getViews(Period::since(Carbon::parse('2014-02-23 00:00:00')));

 // Get the total number of views between the given date range